 Detroit & The Underground Railroad ~ 2015

 The Underground Railroad Living Museum Flight to Freedom Tour presented a “storytelling” re-enactment of the original Underground Railroad passage that operated between 1840 and 1863.
-Our pilgrims were shackled with wrist bands at the entrance of the tour and were transformed into passengers on the Underground Railroad.
+Our pilgrims were shackled with wrist bands at the entrance of the tour and transformed into passengers on the Underground Railroad.
 A moving and powerful experience for the 20+ participants.

 Early Christian Roots in Rome and Italy ~ March 2013